furkanaskin/TrickyNavigationSample/README.md

 # TrickyNavigationSample
-This repository contains some tricks about Android Navigation Component.
+This repository contains some tricks about `Android Navigation Component`.
 3rd party libraries not used.

 ### Outputs
 Default Bottom Behaviour             |  Tricky Bottom Behaviour